Kainat-N/vplforge_docs/docs/tutorial-extras/creating_your_own_vpl.md

 Here:

 - `"name"` specifies the name of your language.
-- `"type"` represents the category of blocks(e.g. flowchart, block, dataflow, etc.).
+- `"type"` represents the category of blocks (e.g. flowchart, block, dataflow, etc.).
 - `"version"` shows the current version of your language.
 - `"components"` includes the properties of the blocks supported by your VPL

+---

 ## How to represent Components
 Each component of your VPL must follow this structure: